amusecode/amusecode.org/index.md

 3. Install AMUSE via pip.
 4. Done!
 Try some of the examples if you like.

+### Documentation

+You can find the documentation [here](https://amusecode.github.io/).
+Additions and/or updates to the documentation are appreciated, the source is in the github repository [tree](https://github.com/amusecode/amuse/tree/master/doc).

 ### Examples

 AMUSE comes with many examples, which you can find in the ["examples" directory on github](https://github.com/amusecode/amuse/tree/master/examples).